hungp03/job-hunter-api/README.md

 ## Known Limitations

-Since this is my first Spring Boot project, there are still many things to improve
+Since this is my first Spring Boot project, there are still many things to improve and there are still bugs left.

 ## License